-- understand how plots operate; - appropriate and deploy the skills necessary to create and develop plots in their own writing.
+- understand the different properties of the range of narrative voices available to the writer; - appropriate and deploy the skills necessary to define and develop a narrative voice appropriate to their own writing.

 Reading and resources list

 No preparatory reading is required.
 Extracts of texts will be provided in the class on the day.